DinoChiesa/get-gcp-access-token/README.md

 you should take care to decide which one to use, carefully.
 If you are in doubt review your use case with your security architect.
 In a typical case, a CI/CD pipeline might use a service account.
-But if you're just automating Google things (including apigee.googleapis.com) for your own purposes you probably want to use the human authentication to get the token.
+But if you're just automating Google things (including apigee.googleapis.com) for your own purposes, for example via a script you run from your own terminal, you probably want to use the human authentication to get the token.
 Regardless which case you use, the result is an OAuth token, which looks and works the same after you acquire it.

 ## getTokenWithUserAuth